andrelohmann/ansible-role-ca/README.md

 ### Role Variables

-These are the default variables to set for managing the root and the intermediate CA. The root CA key will be protected by a password.
+These are the default variables to set for managing the root and the intermediate CAs.
+The root CA key will be protected by a password.

     # main domain
     ca_domain: ca.lan